 In addition to claims of bias against the for-profit sector, many affected colleges have expressed frustration with the way the debt-to-earnings rate is calculated.
 One common complaint is that institutions cannot control the amount of debt that students take on to cover living costs while enrolled (other than by indirectly adjusting the cost of attendance).
 Programs therefore argue that they shouldn’t bear the responsibility when a borrower fares poorly after graduating.
 But under the existing rule, colleges aren’t actually held responsible for any borrowing that exceeds direct educational costs.

 When ED codified the regulations in 2014, policymakers provided a fair amount of flexibility for colleges to adjust their debt-to-earnings ratios to their advantage.
-Using annual and discretionary income, and relying on the lower of either the average or median debt for a program’s graduates are four common permutations that may allow a college to inch into passing.
+Using annual and discretionary income, and relying on the higher of either the average or median earnings for a program’s graduates are four common permutations that may allow a college to inch into passing.
 But colleges also have another option at their disposal: During the rulemaking process, ED concluded that the total federal and private student debt used to calculate the debt-to-earnings ratio would not exceed the amount charged for tuition and other direct academic expenses like books and supplies.
 In other words, the amount of debt for which a college is held accountable has been capped to only include those costs within the institution’s direct control.
 So even if the average graduate has borrowed a great deal to cover living costs, the institution will not be held liable for these borrowing decisions.

 To be sure, there probably aren’t many programs affected by GE that have relied on this provision.
 When ED studied the number of graduates from these programs who had borrowed in excess of tuition costs during negotiations in 2013, it discovered that the cap only applied to 15 and 17 percent of students in the 2007-08 and 2008-09 cohorts, respectively.*** With just a sliver of students in a GE program running up against the direct expenses cap, it is unlikely that many programs had their average debt level adjusted.
 So living costs are not to blame; instead, high tuition prices at for-profits are making the cap irrelevant and inflating student debt loads.